 - Border Control at both the Sea port and Air port

 - Provide assistance/support to the Immigration Control Board in respect of Entry Permits, Work Permits etc.

 - Case Work – one officer will manage each case ensuring that users of the service have a single point of contact.

 - General day to day running of the office.

 Keeping St Helena safe by reducing crime and working to better the lives of children, young people and those most vulnerable within our community.

-Improving community trust and confidence in the services provided by the Directorate.
+Improving community trust and confidence in the services provided by the Portfolio.

 The Immigration Team

 - Two Immigration Officers

 - Secretary to the Immigration Control Board/Auxiliary Immigration Officer